certik/hermes2d/doc/src/tutorial.rst

 because of its extremely poor performance.

-It is a very good idea to spend some time playing with these parameters to get a feeling for adaptive $hp$-FEM.
+It is a very good idea to spend some time playing with these parameters to get a feeling for adaptive *hp*-FEM.
 Also look at other adaptivity examples in the {\tt examples/} directory: {\tt layer}, {\tt lshape} deal with elliptic problems and have known exact solutions.
 So do examples {\tt screen}, {\tt bessel} for time-harmonic Maxwell's equations.
 These examples allow you to compare the error estimates computed by Hermes with the true error.
 Examples {\tt crack}, {\tt singpert} show how to handle cracks and singularly perturbed problems, respectively.
-There are also more advanced examples illustrating automatic adaptivity for nonlinear problems solved via the Newton's method, adaptive multimesh \hbox{$hp$-FEM}, adaptivity for time-dependent problems on dynamical meshes, etc.
+There are also more advanced examples illustrating automatic adaptivity for nonlinear problems solved via the Newton's method, adaptive multimesh \hbox{*hp*-FEM}, adaptivity for time-dependent problems on dynamical meshes, etc.

 But let's return to the micromotor example for a moment again: The computation